 Languages

-Candidates who speak multiple languages are highly desirable for many businesses.
-If you speak more than one language, include an additional section on your outline highlighting language skills on your resume.
+If you speak more than one foreign language, include an additional section on your outline to highlight your language skills.

 Hobbies